-The Tourism / Hospitality Management Program prepares students for entry-level designation management positions with opportunities to work in areas related to: Food and Beverage Management; Marketing; Front Office Procedures: Transportation; Tours and Ticketing.
+The Hospitality Management & Tourism Diploma Program prepares students for entry-level designation management positions with opportunities to work in areas related to: Food and Beverage Management; Marketing; Front Office Procedures: Transportation; Tours and Ticketing.

-Graduates from this program also earn AHLA (American Hotel and Lodging Association) certification.
+This tourism diploma program offers AHLA (American Hotel and Lodging Association) certificates.

 Upon completion of this program, students will be able to: